isabella232/Specs-18/ODCM/odcm-feed.md

 ## Scenario 3 : Standard Environments

-Barry Infrastructure wants to manage 1 all inclusive set of Environments (`a master list`), when Barry provisions a new Space he wants to be able to select from this list
+Barry Infrastructure wants to manage 1 all inclusive set of Environments (`a master list`), when Barry provisions a new Space he wants to be able to select from this list which Environments will populate the new Space.

+The objective here is that Barry can very quickly get a usable space up for a development team.

+# Implementation

-## Implementation
+## Feed

-### Surface these items through as a Feed
+Surface *all* these items through as a Feed

  - Will be asynchronous; a `Space A` can "publish" via ODCM, and be offline when `Space B` fetches.
  - Optimize for performance; these feeds can be cached to alleviate direct load on the ODCM instance(s).